odb2/TestforSEH_imagesearchtodoc/README.md

 ## How It Works

-1. Start the software
+1. Start the software.
 2. Popup Opens as seen here: <div><img src="demomainscreen.jpg"></div>
-3. Insert content into Title, Content, and Content Bold textboxes then click search
+3. Insert content into Title, Content, and Content Bold textboxes then click search.
 4. Change images by clicking "Next Image" and "Previous Image".
-5. Add that image to the document by clicking on "Add to Document" then after choosing which images to show click "Create Document"
+5. Add that image to the document by clicking on "Add to Document" then after choosing which images to show click "Create Document".
 6. Find the document named Pictures.docx inside

 ## Installation